LAPD Recruiter to come to

 Prior to the Background Interview you will be required to complete a Personal History Form, which requires the compilation of extensive biographical information.
 On the day of the Background Interview you must complete a comprehensive questionnaire.
 A background investigator will review the Personal History Form and questionnaire and interview you about any issues noted.
 You will also be fingerprinted.
 If, based on the information obtained, it appears that you may meet the City's background standards, a thorough field investigation will be conducted.
 The field investigation includes checks of employment, police, financial, education, and military records and interviews with family members, neighbors, supervisors, co-workers, and friends.
 The investigation may take from 60 to 180 days to complete.
 You will be evaluated on your past behavior and the extent to which your behavior demonstrates positive traits that support your candidacy for Police Officer.
 The findings of the background investigation are valid for 12 months.

 Plain talk about this test part: Honesty is the best policy.
 Everyone has done things they're not proud of, but the worst possible action is to try to cover it up.
+Please take time to carefully evaluate your background and experiences before you get started.
+Click here to see what types of things might negatively impact your progress.

 - Type or print neatly using black ink when filling out your Personal History Form (PHF).